 Intentionally, Knowingly, Recklessly - What Do They Mean?

 The person being charged with the crime must know the alleged victim is a public servant.
 This is very important.
 Most police officers are in uniforms that clearly establish they are police officers, but some are not.
 Sometimes police officers are working undercover, and detectives often don’t wear the distinctive navy blue uniform.
 If a plainclothes police officer is the alleged victim, there may be a good argument for reducing the charge.
 If you or a loved one is confronting this criminal charge, please call me and let's discuss your case.
 I offer a free consultation and I am happy to sit down with you and discuss your options and go over the possible consequences in your case.
-I work in Tarrant, Dallas, Parker, as well as in surrounding Counties.
+I work in Tarrant, Dallas, Parker, Johnson, as well as in surrounding Counties.
+I work all around Texas and I love to travel and help people.